Matteo Cardinali: Club career

 Born in Rome Cardinali started his career in local club A.S.
 Roma.In June 2018, he was scouted by English clubs Liverpool and Arsenal.

 He was promoted to first team for the 2018–19 season.
 In July 2020 he extended his contract with the club.

 On 12 August 2020, Cardinali was loaned to Serie C club Matelica.
-He made his prrofessional debut on 27 September against Triestina.
+He made his professional debut on 27 September against Triestina.

 On 19 August 2021, he signed with Serie C club Latina.

+On 22 January 2025, Cardinali joined Cittadella in Serie B.

 International career

 Cardinali was a youth international for Italy.